 Who Qualifies as a Dependant?

 An eligible dependant varies based on the credit or deduction you want to claim.
 Many different people can qualify as dependants, and someone who qualifies as a dependant for the purposes of one credit may not qualify for another dependant credit.

 The most common dependant types are:

-- Your children and grandchildren (either biological, adopted or stepchildren),
+- Your children and grandchildren (either biological, adopted or stepchildren)

-- Your parents and grandparents,
+- Your parents and grandparents

-- Your brothers or sisters (including brothers-in-law and sisters-in-law),
+- Your brothers or sisters (including brothers-in-law and sisters-in-law)

-- Your nieces, nephews, aunts or uncles.
+- Your nieces, nephews, aunts or uncles

+The most common deduction for parents is for child care.
 When you’ve paid someone to look after your children so you can work, carry on a business, or go to school, you can claim child care expenses.
-Usually, you can only claim expenses for children under the age of 16, but there’s no age limit if your child has a physically or mentally impairment.
+Usually, you can only claim expenses for children under the age of 16, but there’s no age limit if your child has a physical or mental impairment.

 If you’re a single parent, you may be able to claim one of your children under 18 years of age, or one deemed a dependant due to mental or physical impairment, under the Amount for an Eligible Dependant.
 The Amount for an Eligible Dependant is sometimes also known as the Equivalent to Spouse credit.

+The Amount for an Eligible Dependant is one of the credits where your eligible dependant doesn’t have to be your child.
 Other relatives, like your parents, grandparents, grandchildren, and siblings may qualify, if they live with you and were supported by you.
 Unfortunately, visiting in-laws don’t qualify!